-OF Computer-Aided Facility Management
+THE EVOLUTION of Computer-Aided Facility Management by William D. McLean

 In the traditional facility development process, an owner hires an architect to design a building and then bids the drawings out to a contractor who builds it.
 During construction, changes are made to the drawings to reflect, among other things, field conditions, material substitutions, and value engineering.
 Savvy owners will request blueprints and as-built CADD drawings when taking possession of the building.
 These documents are promptly handed to facilities managers, who file them away for future reference.